dannygebran/myportfolio/README.txt

 DG portfolio

 This website contains my personal portfolio as a sample of my first works as front-end developer by starting with this site completely customised in Html, Css and JavaScript software editors.
-It is done using Jekyll server and code was customised for myself using Html5, CSS3, Sass by appropriation of the theme freely distributed for personal and commercial use under the CCA 3.0 license (html5up.net/license) by the website html5up.net
+It is done using Jekyll server and code was customised for myself using Html5, CSS3, Sass from the theme freely distributed for personal and commercial use under the CCA 3.0 license (html5up.net/license) by the website html5up.net

 Images are of my property and you can find more samples of my work at digitalchief.ie or in my Behance space.